 Our business-related services include legal supports for all types of business entities (sole proprietorships, corporations, partnerships, LLCs, PCs, and more).
-Choosing the correct form of doing business is an important first step.
-When operating the business, attention to required paperwork, such as articles of association, bylaws, meeting notices, minutes, annual reports, tax-related filings, and the like, is necessary in order for the owners of the business to fully enjoy the benefits of forming the entity (such as limitations on personal liability and optimal tax treatment).
-We encourage our clients to adopt the simplest legal structures that accomplish their goals.
-We can also help clients establish in-house systems that allow them to manage their businesses with the greatest degree of autonomy and economy, while at the same time being legally compliant.
-We believe that our clients should use lawyers to do what lawyers do best, and that our clients should use bookkeepers and accountants to do what they do best.
-We also believe that our clients should perform those functions for themselves, to the extent that they are comfortable doing so, but only if doing so does not prevent them from performing more important functions for the business.
+Choosing the correct business entity is an important first step.
+When operating the business, attention to required paperwork, such as articles of association, bylaws, meeting notices, minutes, annual reports, tax-related filings, and the like, is necessary for the owners of the business to fully enjoy the benefits of forming the entity (such as limitations on personal liability and optimal tax treatment).
+We encourage our clients to adopt the simplest legal structure that accomplishes their goals.
+We can also help clients establish in-house systems that allow them to manage their businesses with the greatest degree of autonomy and economy, while meeting all legal requirements.

 We are conversant with public and private procurement, regulatory compliance, risk management and insurance, protection of intellectual property, collections, sale of businesses, succession planning, and taxation.